 NATURE IS MY RELIGION AND EARTH IS MY TEMPLE

-My name is Melina Nikolina and I'm a self-taught Silversmith born in the North, in the verdant abundance and thick fog of the Puget Sound on Whidbey Island in Washington.
+My name is Melina Nikolina and I'm a self-taught Silversmith and Artist, born in the verdant landscape and thick fog of the Puget Sound on Whidbey Island in Washington State.

 I also live with Systemic Lupus Erythematosus or SLE.
 The word Lupus being a Latin word and used as a way of describing the disease as, "the bite of the wolf".
 I’m a wolfwoman through and through, and feel this name connected deep within me.

 I have been fortunate in working and creating in some very interesting fields along my journey to silversmithing.
 I was a painter and sculptor throughout my youth and into my twenties.
 I went on to earn my degree in Costume Design while living in Los Angeles.
 I worked in the fast-paced fashion and entertainment industries for several years before realizing that lifestyle was much too over-stimulating to my sensitive nature.

 I ended up stepping away from what I felt was a very hectic way of life, as I felt so powerfully called to work on my own art and to create independently.

 I eventually made my North again.
 I could not deny the pull to be back where I was born.
 Today, I live, work and create in Portland, Oregon aka Chinook land.
 The Pacific Northwest and the richness of the Cascadian landscape will always feel like an integral part of my being.